my-devices/sdk/README.md

 ### Toolchain

-A C++ compiler is required to build the SDK and applications.
+A C++ compiler (C++14 or newer) is required to build the SDK and applications.
 The system's default compiler (gcc on Linux, clang on macOS) should be fine on reasonably recent systems.
-On Windows, Visual C++ is recommended (any version from 2008 to 2019 will do).
+On Windows, Visual C++ is recommended (any version from 2015 to 2019 will do).

 [CMake](https://cmake.org) 3.2 (or newer) is the recommended way to build the SDK.